Apollo 11 missing tapes

 The Apollo 11 missing tapes were those that were recorded from Apollo 11's slow-scan television (SSTV) telecast in its raw format on telemetry data tape at the time of the first Moon landing in 1969 and subsequently lost.
+The data tapes were used to record all transmitted data, video as well as telemetry, for backup.

-The data tapes were used to record all transmitted data (video as well as telemetry) for backup.
+Apollo 11 was also equipped with other imaging systems whose original high-resolution data survive, notably the 16mm Maurer Data Acquisition Camera, which recorded Armstrong's descent down the ladder and approximately 86 minutes of the lunar EVA, as well as Hasselblad 70mm still cameras.

 To broadcast the SSTV transmission on standard television, NASA ground receiving stations performed real-time scan conversion to the NTSC television format.
 The moonwalk's converted video signal was broadcast live around the world on July 21, 1969 (2:56 UTC).
 At the time, the NTSC broadcast was recorded on many videotapes and kinescope films.
 Many of these low-quality recordings remain intact.
 As the real-time broadcast worked and was widely recorded, preservation of the backup video was not deemed a priority in the years immediately following the mission.
-In the early 1980s, NASA's Landsat program was facing a severe data tape shortage and it is likely the tapes were erased and reused at this time.
+In the early 1980s, NASA's Landsat program was facing a severe shortage of data tapes and it is likely the tapes were erased and reused at this time.

 A team of retired NASA employees and contractors tried to find the tapes in the early 2000s but was unable to do so.
 The search was sparked when several still photographs appeared in the late 1990s that showed the visually superior raw SSTV transmission on ground-station monitors.
 The research team conducted a multi-year investigation in the hopes of finding the most pristine and detailed video images of the moonwalk.
 If copies of the original SSTV format tapes were to be found, more modern digital technology could make a higher-quality conversion, yielding better images than those originally seen.
 The researchers concluded that the tapes containing the raw unprocessed Apollo 11 SSTV signal were erased and reused by NASA in the early 1980s, following standard procedure at the time.

 Although the researchers never found the telemetry tapes, they did discover the best visual quality NTSC videotapes as well as Super 8 movie film taken of a video monitor in Australia, showing the SSTV transmission before it was converted.
 These visual elements were processed in 2009, as part of a NASA-approved restoration project of the first moonwalk.
 At a 2009 news conference in Washington, D.C., the research team released its findings regarding the tapes' disappearance.
 They also partially released newly enhanced footage obtained during the search.
 Lowry Digital completed the full moonwalk restoration project in late 2009.